Isotopy and equivalence of knots in 3-manifolds: Introduction

 \subsection{Acknowledgments}

-This project began when the authors were based at or visiting the Max Planck Institute for Mathematics.
-We thank the MPIM for providing an excellent environment for research.
-Many of the results of section 2 were completed when the second author visited the fourth in Fall 2019.
-We thank Georgia Tech for their generous hospitality during this time.
+Much of this project was carried out while the authors were variously based at or visiting the Max Planck Institute for Mathematics and/or Georgia Tech.
+We thank both institutions for their hospitality and for providing an excellent environment for research.
 We also thank Stefan Friedl, Marco Golla, Tye Lidman, Lisa Piccirillo, Danny Ruberman, and Laura Starkston for helpful conversations.
+We thank Chuck Livingston for the idea of the proof of Theorem~\ref{thm:glucktwist} in the winding number zero case, as well as several helpful comments on the exposition.
 We are grateful to Yago Antol\'in for pointing out several references on Property A for acylindrically hyperbolic groups and conjugacy separability for 3-manifold groups.
+We are grateful to the anonymous referees for their thoughtful and detailed feedback.

 The second author is supported by NSF grant DMS-1906269.
+The fourth author was partially supported by the Samsung Science and Technology Foundation (SSTF-BA2102-02) and by the NRF grant RS-2025-00542968.